rustdesk/doc.rustdesk.com/content/self-host/nat-loopback-issues/_index.en.md

 {{% /notice %}}

 ### 2. Deploy a DNS server on your LAN
+With this workaround you configure an internal DNS server and configure it to resolve the external domain of your preference (eg. remoteconnection.myowndomain.com or rustdesk.example.com) to the internal IP address of your Rustdesk server.
 First, choose which you prefer, [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome/wiki/Docker) or [Pi-hole](https://github.com/pi-hole/docker-pi-hole).
 You could deploy it through docker, or you could deploy on the same server as your RustDesk Server.
 The example below will show you some steps for this example.

 Both of them are DNS based adblockers, but you could disable this functionality if you don't want to block ads.